webpack-contrib/less-loader/README.md

 };
 ```

-<h2 align="center">Usage</h2>

 You can pass any Less specific options to the less-loader via [loader options](https://webpack.js.org/configuration/module/#rule-options-rule-query).
 See the [Less documentation](http://lesscss.org/usage/#command-line-usage-options) for all available options in dash-case.
-Since we're passing these options to Less programmatically, you need to pass them in camelCase here.
+Since we're passing these options to Less programmatically, you need to pass them in camelCase here:

 ```js
 // webpack.config.js